Alexandros-Korolis/Copenhagen_Home_Rental_Analysis/README.md

 7) 'bydel' file contains geodata about top districs in Copenhagen
 8) 'districts_correct' same as above but in json format.
 Need it in order to present a visual map of Copenhagen.
 9) 'top_kbh_districs' contains data about the top districs in Copenhagen.
-10) 'Report' is Power BI report/responsive dashboard.
+10) 'Report' is Power BI report.

 ## Findings/Report
 - For the purpose of this analysis, with the term Copenhagen districts I describe the following areas/districts in Copenhagen: Amager East/West, Bispebjerg, Brønshøj-Husum, Indre By, Nørrebro, østerbro, Valby, Vanløse.
 While with the term surroundings I describe the areas around Copenhagen.

-- Data shows that the average monthly net rent for one room in Copenhagen districts is around 5600dkk, average deposit around 10000dkk average move-in price 18940dkk.
+- Data shows that the average monthly net rent for one room in Copenhagen districts is around 5600dkk, average deposit around 10000dkk average move-in price 19000dkk.

 - Cheapest Copenhagen district to rent one room is Bispebjerg, with average monthly-net rent 4640dkk.

-- Bispebjerg has the lowest average net monthly rent for one room apartments in Copenhagen districs, with approximately 7720dkk.
+- Brønshøj-Husum has the lowest average net monthly rent for one room apartments in Copenhagen districs, with approximately 7270dkk.

-- Couples or two friends will need on average to pay 13220dkk per month, if they plan to rent in one of Copenhagen districts.
+- Couples or two friends will need on average to pay 13140dkk monthly rent, if they plan to rent in one of Copenhagen districts.
 In this case, the majority of the rental properties will be unfurnished.

 - Properties with balcony on average tend to be a bit more expensive that the ones without.
 (Both in Copenhagen districts and surroundings)

-- Vesterbro seems to have the highest amount of student-only type of properties, in Copenhagen and each surroundings.
-Whereas, the cheapest districts in Copenhagen for students seems to be Bispebjerg, Brønshøj-Husum, Vanløse ( monthly average net rent: 4712dkk, 4896dkk, 4999dkk).
+- Bispebjerg seems to have the highest amount of student-only type of properties, in Copenhagen and each surroundings.

-- On average one has to start searching for a Townhouse 74 days before the desired move-in date, for Room(s) 85 days before, Apartment 88 days before and House 99 days before.
+- Students that are looking to rent one room and furnished in appartment are more likely to find one in Brønshøj-Husum.
+The average monthly rent for sudent only, furnished one rooms in a shared appartment is 4000dkk.